feathersdev/website/content/blog/posts/2025-12-01-lofi-feathers.md

 })
 ```

-With the development server runnning, visit the page at [localhost:5173](http://localhost:5173/).
+With the development server running, visit the page at [localhost:5173](http://localhost:5173/).
 You can copy the URL into another browser to see messages being sent in real-time.
 The page will also continue to work offline.

 The Automerge service is just one of the pieces of the project.
 A full example with offline views and server sync can be found in the [offline-sync](https://github.com/feathersdev/offline-sync) repository.